iansze/COMP229_Assignment2/README.md

 ## Introduction
-## Welcome to COMP229 Assignment 2, a comprehensive web application developed by Ian Sze.
+## A comprehensive web application developed by Ian Sze.
 This project showcases a full-stack application using Angular for the frontend and Node.js for the backend.
 It is designed to provide a seamless and interactive user experience.

 ## Features
 User Authentication: Secure login and registration functionality.